ohdyno/ohdyno/README.md

-### Hi there 👋
+# Hi there 👋

 I'm Xing Zhou (he/him).
+I am a father, husband, and learner.

+I make a living developing software and mentoring software engineers.

-I'm an software engineer enthusiastic about:
+Within the realm of software engineering, I have experience and am enthusiastic about:
 - 🔄 hyper-iterative software development
 - 💻 software application design
 - 🫶 the humans involved in software product development

-My repositories are usually focused on teaching (to myself and/or others) concepts applicable to my day-to-day work, though some could be much more tangential.
-Feel free to use them as you see fit.
+My [GitHub](https://github.com/ohdyno) chronicles concepts I have learned and/or taught.
+Feel free to use any if you find them relevant.

 #### Currently Learning
 - how to identify activities that I absolutely love and incorporating more of it every day [resource](https://loveandwork.org/)